-- Always wait for the beep before speaking.

-- Speak normally, without pausing, just as you would speak to a person sitting approximately eight (8) feet away from you.
+- Always wait for the beep before speaking. - Speak normally, without pausing, just as you would speak to a person sitting approximately eight (8) feet away from you.

 - Make sure that no one other than you is speaking during a voice recognition period.

 - Performance is maximized under:

 - low-to-medium blower setting,

 - low-to-medium vehicle speed,

+- low road noise,

+- smooth road surface,

+- fully closed windows,

+- dry weather condition.

+- In a convertible vehicle, the system performance may be compromised with roof top down.

-- low road noise, - smooth road surface, - fully closed windows, - dry weather condition. - Even though the system is designed for users speaking in North American English, French, and Spanish accents, the system may not always work for some. - When navigating through an automated system, such as, voice mail, or when sending a page, at the end of speaking the digit string, make sure to say "send." - Storing names in phonebook when vehicle is not in motion is recommended. - It is not recommended to store similar sounding names in the UConnectTM phonebook.
+- Even though the system is designed for users speaking in North American English, French, and Spanish accents, the system may not always work for some.

-- UConnect[TM] phonebook name tag recognition rate is optimized for the voice of the person who stored the name in the phonebook. - You can say "O" (letter "O") for "0" (zero).
+- When navigating through an automated system, such as voice mail, or when sending a page at the end of speaking the digit string, make sure to say "send." - Storing names in phonebook when vehicle is not in motion is recommended. - It is not recommended to store similar sounding names in the UConnect[TM] phonebook. - UConnect[TM] phonebook nametag recognition rate is optimized for the voice of the person who stored the name in the phonebook. - You can say "O" (letter "O") for "0" (zero).
 "800" must be spoken "eight-zero-zero." - Even though international dialing for most number combinations is supported, some shortcut dialing number combinations may not be supported.